 You may not know it, but tire pressure constantly changes.
 As your tires log miles, their temperature fluctuates.
 This is why it's so important to check your tires – yes, all four! – regularly.
 A good schedule to follow is to check them every – or every other – fill-up.

 Checking tire pressure may seem difficult, but it is actually one of the easiest, do-it-yourself automotive maintenance tasks there is.
 Here's how:

 For the most accurate pressure reading, always check your tires when they are “cold” (as in before you drive them).
 If your gas station is just a mile or two down the road from your house, your tires are still considered “cold”.
 But if your tires have been driven for awhile, it's best to let them rest for a few hours before checking their pressure.

 Find out the tire pressure recommended for your car.
 The simplest way to find this out is by checking your owner's manual or the panel inside the driver's side door.
 Regardless of the brand of tire your car is equipped with, always fill your tires to the recommended tire pressure level – not to the max PSI found on the tire sidewall.
 This number indicates the maximum pressure your tires need in order to carry its heaviest load, not your tire's ideal PSI.

 Using a tire pressure gauge, check tire pressure.
 If too low, add more air to these specific tires.

-For more automotive tips and tricks, we can help!
-Visit our dealership in Emmaus, PA.
+For more information on the 2016 Buick LaCrosse or other automotive tips and tricks, visit our dealership in Emmaus, PA.